 Scope:

-This Policy SHALL apply to the Registry Operators for the .COM, .NET and .JOBS gTLDs, as well as all Registrars sponsoring domain name registrations in the .COM, .NET and .JOBS gTLDs.
+This Policy SHALL apply to the Registry Operators for the .COM, .NET and .JOBS gTLDs, as well as all Registrars sponsoring domain name registrations in the .COM, .NET or .JOBS gTLDs.

 Definitions:

 Thin (Registration): domain name for which the Registry Operator maintains and provides only technical information (e.g., name servers, statuses, creation date) and the Sponsoring Registrar associated with the domain name.
-Contact information for these domain names is maintained only by the sponsoring Registrar.
+Contact information for the domain name is maintained by the sponsoring Registrar.

 Thick (Registration): domain name for which the sponsoring Registrar provides a copy of the associated contact information to the Registry Operator.
 Registry Operator maintains the technical information (e.g., name servers, statuses, creation date) and the sponsoring Registrar associated with the domain name.
 Contact information for the domain name is maintained by the sponsoring Registrar.